mcgnly/DeveloperDocumentation/Support/FAQs.md

 <p>We've discovered that due to a bug in the firmware, the battery charger of the Master Module, which also serves as a voltage regulator, enters an erratic state every ~4 hours, when not connected to a power supply - which eventually results in it disconnecting the WunderBar and breaking off any data transmission.
 This is why we are currently shipping the Master Modules with a battery, which will prevent it from getting to this state.</p>

-<h3> Can I send audio to the relayr cloud, using the noise sensor?</h3>
+<h3> Can I send audio to the relayr cloud, using the noise-level sensor?</h3>

 <p>Our noise sensor is unable to send audio to the cloud as it is <em>not</em> a microphone.
 The output of this sensor is the relative level of noise at the location measured </p>